injusticescorpio/Medical-Chatbot/readme.md

     ```
 - Test the bot with the [link](http://localhost:8000)

-If you need any help for setting up this project please raise an issue for the same.Also you can contact me directly via whatsapp.
+If you need any help for setting up this project please raise an issue for the same.Also you can contact me directly via whatsapp +91 9074774118.